DtxdF/AppJail/README.md

 * `+:` instead of `+=`.
 * Lists does not exist, but the AppJail tokenizer can achieve the same effect using rows and columns:
   - Rows are parameters that are repeated in the template.
 They are usually separated using `+:` when there is more than one, but it is optional, although it is very important to put the correct operator because AppJail translates the template to a `jail.conf(5)` file.
 A particular row can be accessed using an index from `0`.
   - Columns are the value of a row.
-They are separated using spaces, but the column in quotes can be used to use spaces in the column.
-The `\` character must be used to escape `"`.
-A particular column can be accessed using an index from `0`. `0` is for accessing the entire value of a row and a number greater than `0` is for accessing the particular column.
+They are separated using spaces, but the column in quotes (single or double) can be used to use spaces in the column.
+The `\` character must be used to escape `"` or `'`.
+A particular column can be accessed using an index from `0`.

 AppJail tries to not to lose functionality by using this format.
 You can use variables, for example.